Maria van der Hoeven

-- Senior Associate Fellow Clingendael International Energy Programme
+- Senior Fellow Clingendael International Energy Programme

 - Former Minister of the Netherlands & Former Executive Director International Energy Agency